Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Tokens.md

 ### Challenging a Legal Identity or X.509 Certificate token

-To challenge the sender of a Legal Identity or an X.509 Certificate token, a `<tokenChallenge/>` element is sent in an `iq type="set">` stanza to the sender.
+To challenge the sender of a Legal Identity or an X.509 Certificate token, a `<tokenChallenge/>` element is sent in an `<iq type="set">` stanza to the sender.
 The challenge consists of a random number with sufficient entropy, encrypted using either the public key in the Legal Identity, or the public part of the certificate (using OAEP padding).
-It also includes the original token in the `token` attribute.
+When encrypting the challenge for a Legal Identity, a symmetric cipher needs to be selected as well, as the Legal Identity only contains a reference to the asymmetric cipher.
+The symmetric cipher used is defined using the `ln` and `ns` attributes, which are selected to be `aes` and `urn:nfi:iot:e2e:1.0` by default, if not specified.
+(See section about [End-to-End Encryption](E2E.md) for more information about ciphers available.)
+The `<tokenChallenge/>` element also includes the original token in the `token` attribute.
 If an intermediate sender receives such a challenge, it needs to forward it to the entity it received the original request from, since only the original sender is able to respond to the challenge.
 The original sender in turn, when receiving the challenge, first has to make sure it sent a request to the entity receiving the challenge from recently.
 If so, it decrypts the challenge using either the private key of the Legal Identity, or the private part of the certificate and returns the result base64 encoded in a `<tokenChallengeResponse/>` element in an `<iq type="result">` stanza.
 An intermediate must pass the result on to the entity sending the original challenge.
 If the challenge response is not equal to the original random number, the original request must be rejected.

 ```uml:Challenging a token
 @startuml